iterize/tenta/README.md

 ## Research

 We are open for collaborations!
-Tenta evolved out of the [ICOS Cities PAUL](https://www.icos-cp.eu/) project at [TUM](https://www.tum.de/en/).
-If you are interested in using Tenta in your research, don't hesitate [to reach out](mailto:contact@iterize.dev).
+Tenta evolved out of the [ICOS Cities PAUL](https://www.icos-cp.eu/) project at [Technical University of Munich](https://www.tum.de/en/).
+If you are interested in using Tenta in your research, don't hesitate to reach out to **contact@iterize.dev**.
 We are happy to help you get started and provide support.

 ## Contributing